nostrocket/engine/snub.md

 You can publish a git repository as events.
 I've spent about a week on getting this part working.
 Next up I will implement clone.
 I'm actively working on this whenever I've got a spare minute.

 ## Get Started
 Install the latest version of Golang, and make sure your `go/bin` directory is in your PATH.
-Basically just follow the usual golang install instructions.
+Basically just follow the usual golang install instructions, or if you're on OSX run `brew update` and `brew install go` to make sure you have the latest.

 Then:

 ```
 git clone https://github.com/nostrocket/engine.git